 Words and waves, sights and sounds, feeling and thoughts — all from a little energy buzzing around.
 How beautiful is that?

-It is hard not to think about energy when you are sailing on the ocean — c’est la raison d’être.
-Above with your sails, you catch as much of it as you can, while below with each wave, it is there catching you — picking you up, tossing you around, pitching you forward, plunging you down.
+It is hard not to think about energy when sailing on the ocean — c’est la raison d’être.
+Above with your sails you catch as much as you can, while below with each wave, it is there catching you — picking you up, tossing you around, pitching you forward, plunging you down.
 On and on and on, the motion never ceases.

 Imagine, if you will, your room tilted over fifteen or twenty degrees, and it’s shaking, and bouncing, and something outside is clanging (WTF is that?).
 And every ten seconds the room lifts off — taking you with it — and just when your stomach catches up, down you go again, sinking and sliding, twisting and rolling — Urp!
 You might find that the coffee you are now sipping (if you are lucky enough to be sipping some) has just landed on your head.

 If you are thinking about going to sea in a small sailboat (anything under 50’), know that it will demand much of you, will affect you, most likely change you, and maybe profoundly so.
-And like all change, it comes with a little pain.
-A small boat at sea is like a crucible: cooking down what’s in it, melting and mixing, rearranging and distilling, alloying or destroying.
-It is hard to resist change when everything around you is moving.
+And like all change it comes with a little pain.
+A small boat at sea is like a crucible, cooking down what’s in it, melting and mixing, rearranging and distilling, alloying or destroying.
+Resisting change is difficult when everything around you is moving.

 Life at sea is both easier and harder than you might expect.
-Easier because there really isn’t much you need to do to stay safely afloat.
+Easier because there really isn’t a lot you need to do to safely stay afloat.
 Harder because you really have to do it — you can’t wait — because waiting could mean the difference between life and death.